roman-milk/roman-milk.github.io/charity-begins-next-door.md

  The biggest problem was one of the fence posts which had rotted out at the bottom.
 A new post and some quick-setting cement, solved that problem.
 Within an hour I'd be able to reattach the fence crossbeams to the new 4x4.

  I turned to see a young girl, maybe 7 or 8 years old, watching me from the porch.
 Crap.
-Report_Story #2